Best Bank Stocks to Watch 2023

 - Cyclical Business Model: Simply put, banks are sensitive to recession as they are cyclical businesses.
 Given the commercial model of banks relies on customers spending and borrowing money, this poses a natural risk during times of recession.

 - Interest Rates: The primary profit vehicle of banks is to generate interest from their customers.
 When interest rates fall in the given economic climate, naturally banks make fewer profits which affects the stock price.

 The Top 5 US Bank Stocks

-So let's take a look at some of the big guns in that index, to help us explore which are the best US bank stocks.
-The bank stocks with the highest weight in that particular banks index are, unsurprisingly, some of the giants of the US banking sector.
+Let's take a look at some of the main banks in the Dow Jones US bank index, to help us explore which are the best US bank stocks.
+The bank stocks with the highest weight in that particular bank's index are, unsurprisingly, some of the giants of the US banking sector.

 US Regional Bank Stocks

 Naturally, it's not just the banking giants that have enjoyed healthy growth in their share prices over time.
 If we dig into the US banks with smaller market caps and look at the best regional bank stocks, this gives an additional overview of potential bank stocks to watch.